Area cities weigh options of opening public pools

 Taking a dip in the Augusta Municipal Swimming Pool is a big part of things to do for kids in the community.

-“We’re far enough away from Wichita and Andover that the kids don’t have anywhere that they can just walk and like go to the YMCA or whatever,” said Mike Rawlings, Mayor of Augusta.
+“We’re far enough away from Wichita and Andover that the kids don’t have anywhere that they can just walk and like go to the YMCA or whatever,” said Mayor Mike Rawlings, Augusta.

 “There’s just so many moving pieces right now it’s hard to put a definite date,” said Rawlings.
 “We’ll do it as quickly as possible and still be safe.”